Securiti launches Gencore AI, a holistic solution to build Safe Enterprise AI with proprietary data - easily

 The ANPD prescribes minimum technical standards for controllers and processors to undertake for protection of data taking into account the nature of information, characteristics of processing and the current state of technology.

-LGPD also states that the communication of a data breach to the ANPD must be done in a reasonable time period to be defined.
+LGPD also states that the communication of a data breach to the ANPD and data subjects must be done within three working days.

 vs